Western Kentucky vs. Charlotte College Football Odds, Plays and Insights - NewsBreak

 Charlotte Stats and Trends

-- Charlotte has four wins against the spread in seven games this season.
+- Charlotte has four wins against the spread in seven games this year.

-- Charlotte's games this year have eclipsed the over/under two times in seven opportunities (28.6%).
+- Charlotte's games this year have hit the over on two of seven set point totals (28.6%).

-- Charlotte is 2-0-1 against the spread and 3-0 overall when the team puts up more than 33 points.
+- When Charlotte scores more than 33 points, it is 2-0-1 against the spread and 3-0 overall.

-- The 49ers have turned the ball over nine times this season, one more turnover than the Hilltoppers have forced (8).
+- The 49ers have turned the ball over one more time (9 total) than the Hilltoppers have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.